 - Early Bird Tuition (register by November 15):

 Seminar registration includes a printed copy of the materials.
-In order to receive materials by the training date, please register by November 15 and provide a shipping address.
-Registrations received after November 15 will also receive printed materials, but materials are not guaranteed to arrive by the training date.
+In order to have the best chance to receive materials by the training date, please register by November 15 and provide a shipping address, and your materials will be sent via USPS Priority Mail.
+Registrations received after November 15 will also receive printed materials, which will be shipped Priority Mail when registration is received; they may not arrive in time for the training.

 - Can I attend Virtual Training from my government computer?